Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 • How temperature is maintained: Pan temperatures can be maintained by adjusting the stove, or by moving the food to warmer areas of the pan.
 A thin layer of oil will also help to distribute heat and allow your food to cook more evenly.

 • Example dish: Scrambled and sunny side up eggs are pan fried.
 Steaks can be pan fried.
 Vegetables are often pan fried.
-Foods that are sautéed are also considered pan fried.
+Foods that are sauteed are also considered pan fried.
 Almost everything can be pan fried!

 Simmering

 • Equipment needed: To simmer a dish, all you’ll need is a heat source, a pot, and a spoon.
-Avoid using a lid, while simmering, so that the water doesn’t fully boil.
+Avoid using a lid while simmering, so that the water doesn’t fully boil.

 • How temperature is maintained: When getting water to simmer, first turn the heating element to high.
 Once the water begins to boil, turn the heat to low.
 In a few seconds, the boiling water will subside into a light simmer.